Aircraft cruiser: Aviation cruisers built in the Soviet Union

-All Soviet aircraft carriers were built at the Nikolayev Shipyard in the Ukrainian SSR.
+All Soviet aircraft carriers were built at the Black Sea Shipyard in Mykolaiv (Russian: Nikolayev) in the Ukrainian SSR.
 Their classification as aircraft cruisers is very important for the purposes of international law, as it allows them to transit the Turkish Straits on their way into the Mediterranean Sea.
 Under the Montreux Convention, aircraft carriers heavier than 15,000 tons may not pass through the Straits.
 However, there is no tonnage limit on capital ships operated by Black Sea Powers.
 Turkey has always allowed Soviet and Russian aviation cruisers to transit the Straits, and no other signatory to the Montreux Convention has challenged the ships' classification.

 Cruisers in name only

 Some aircraft-carrying ships have been officially designated as cruisers, despite being for all intents and purposes light aircraft carriers.
 The Royal Navy's s were originally termed "through-deck cruisers" for political reasons (the CVA-01 project had recently been cancelled).
 In addition, they were expected to serve in some cruiser-like roles – taking on those roles from the RN's conversions – and were constructed in a similar fashion to cruisers.
 Later in their life they were however known as aircraft carriers.